Projections of H$\to\tau\tau$ cross-section at FCC-ee: Tau reconstruction at the FCC-ee

 This section compares two techniques for reconstructing hadronic tau decays at FCC-ee.
 In addition to their use in current cross-section measurements, these methods are broadly applicable to similar processes, such as $Z \to \tau \tau$ events, and are crucial to maximizing the physics reach of future collider experiments.
 We examine a machine–learning–based approach and a method that explicitly assigns events to individual tau decay modes.

-\textit{ParticleNet reconstruction.} The ParticleNet algorithm \cite{Qu:2019gqs}, based on a graph neural network architecture for jet flavor identification, was previously trained on di-jet Higgs events for the FCC-ee \cite{Bedeschi_2022} and offers the capability of individuating tau jets.
-In this case, tau jets are defined as having a tau score above 0.5, a criterion that quark jets do not meet.
+\textit{ParticleNet reconstruction.} The ParticleNet algorithm \cite{Qu:2019gqs}, based on a graph neural network architecture for jet flavor identification, was previously trained on di-jet Higgs boson events for the FCC-ee \cite{Bedeschi_2022} and offers the capability of individuating taus from jets by providing a score for each quark type, gluons, and taus.
+In this case, taus are defined as having a tau score above 0.5, which was found to be a reasonable value to reject quark jets while maintaining high tau identification, a criterion that quark jets do not meet.
 This value could be tuned in the future to achieve better purity at the expense of efficiency.
-The number of charged, neutral, and total constituents in the tau jets can be inferred, but it's less informative than a proper decay mode matching.
+The number of charged, neutral, and total constituents in the jet can be inferred, but it's less informative than a proper decay mode matching.

 \textit{Explicit reconstruction.} To identify the exact tau decay mode, a function is implemented to scan through the single jet constituents and identify the corresponding tau products.
 First of all, jets containing electrons or muons are immediately tagged as quark jets.
 For the remaining, the four-vector of the taus, along with the charge ($\pm 1$) and mass (required to be smaller than 3 GeV), are based on the constituents spatially close ($\Delta \theta<0.2$) to the leading charged particle of the jet.
-The number of charged and neutral constituents is used to infer the tau decay mode, assigning a separate value to the rejected jets.
+The number of charged and neutral constituents, either neutral kaons or photons, is used to infer the tau decay mode, assigning a separate value to the rejected jets.
+The reconstruction of neutral pions from photons is not implemented in this scope.